sl2902/Data-Engineering-ND/Capstone/README.md

 # Jobs description
 - The ETL script will read the datasets from the local drive and create the required tables, and store them as Parquet/CSV files into an S3 bucket in their appropriate folders.
+- It copies the config file and transformed datasets for the next job.
 - The Data quality check job will check for empty records and also check for null keys.
+- The logs are finally copied into an S3 folder.
 - The orchestration is handled in Airflow.

 # How to run